Tuesday, January 2, 2018

 Drive-by-Bully Prevention

-Health and wellness are brain-based as the brain is involved whether we are emotionally or physically ill.
+Health and wellness are brain-based, as the brain is involved whether we are emotionally or physically ill.
 Unhealthy lifestyle choices and risky behaviors may be new and novel or embedded into dysfunctional bully-type personalities; however, individuals and organizations are finding that these unhealthy behaviors and practices can be challenging to change and redirect.
-This problematic issue may be the result of a cognitive change from internal and external forces that have damaged the brain, which may result in impaired function and compromised decision-making.
-Millions of bully-prevention dollars are spent on healthy workplace culture promotion material that targets bully behaviors and bully triad accountability, but the content is not specific enough to influence change.
-This form of drive-by-bully prevention does create mindfulness about bullying, but a broader scope of support is needed for lasting change concerning positive workplace behaviors and bully triad accountability.
+This problematic issue may be the result of cognitive changes driven by internal and external forces that have damaged the brain, leading to impaired function and compromised decision-making.
+Millions of dollars are spent on bullying-prevention materials that promote a healthy workplace culture, target bullying behaviors, and hold bullies accountable.
+Still, the content is not specific enough to drive change.
+This form of drive-by-bully prevention raises awareness of bullying, but a broader scope of support is needed for lasting change in positive workplace behaviors and bully triad accountability.

 Finding the Good in the Workplace Bully